BelgianBiodiversityPlatform/python-dwca-reader/doc/tutorial.rst

     sunday_occ = pd.concat(sunday_occ)

-More advanced processing is supported.
+More advanced processing is supported by Pandas.
 However, when only interested in counting the number of occurrences for a specific condition, Pandas is not always required.
 As an example, counting the number of occurrences for each species in the data set is easily supported by the ``Counter`` datatype of Python:

 .. code:: python